Quantum Distributed Complexity of Set Disjointness on a Line: Conditional information leakage of Set disjointness

 where the registers are implicitly assumed to be in the state given by the protocol.
 The difference between conditional information leakage and loss lies in the inclusion of the purification registers~$\hX$ and~$\hY$ in the mutual information terms in the former quantity.
 By the Data Processing Inequality (Lemma~\ref{lem-dpi}), the conditional information leakage of a protocol is at least as large as its conditional information loss.

-Jain \etal\ prove an~$\Omega(n / m^2)$ lower bound on the communication required by any~$m$-round two-party quantum communication protocol~$\Gamma$ for Set Disjointness.
+Jain \etal\ prove an~$\Omega(n / m^2)$ lower bound on the communication required by any~$m$-round entanglement-assisted two-party quantum communication protocol~$\Gamma$ for Set Disjointness.
 They show this in three steps.
 In the first step, they bound the conditional information leakage~$\til(\Gamma| XYZ)$ by~$2 m c$, where~$c$ is the total number of qubits exchanged in~$\Gamma$, and~$XYZ$ are any jointly distributed random variables such that~$X, Y \in \set{0, 1}^n$ and~$X$ and~$Y$ are independent given~$Z$.
 In the second step, they show that there is a specific distribution for~$XYZ$ with the properties stated above, a protocol~$\Gamma'$ for the two-bit AND function (derived from~$\Gamma$), and jointly distributed random variables~$X' Y' Z'$ with~$X', Y' \in \set{0,1}$ such that conditional information \emph{loss\/}~$\il(\Gamma'|X'Y'Z')$ is at most~$\til(\Gamma| XYZ) /n$.
 In the third step, they show that~$\il(\Gamma'|X'Y'Z')$ for AND is at least $\Omega(1/m)$.
 Theorem~\ref{thm-jrs} follows by combining the last two steps.
+The auxiliary random variable~$Z$ and the conditioning on this random variable are what enable the \emph{direct sum\/} property underlying the reduction in the second step.

 The purification registers used in conditional information leakage are required so that the joint state of the two parties in the protocol~$\Gamma'$ for the AND function derived from~$\Gamma$ on any fixed input is pure until the measurement used for producing the output.
 This property is crucial for the third step of the proof described above.
 (It turns out, though, that for the distribution~$ X' Y' Z'$ they derive, the conditional information leakage of~$\Gamma'$ coincides with its conditional information loss.)